 The eastward journey from the trail's midpoint toward the town of Marion follows a similar pattern—wildflowers and solar lights, but also bird boxes so ornithologists may enjoy a sighting or two.

 The trail ends between Sweetser and Marion, where it meets the northern portion of the 62-mile Cardinal Greenway.
-An extension northwest could eventually bring it to the Nickel Plate Trail in Bunker Hill.
+An extension currently scheduled to be completed in late 2016 will connect the trail to the nearby Converse Junction Trail, and may eventually connect all the way to the Nickel Plate Trail in Bunker Hill.
 For now, though, this robust 3-mile stretch of the Sweetser Switch is just plenty.
 And while the trail is popular nearly all year long, consider visiting around Halloween.
 The annual pumpkin walk, with a parade of jack o'lanterns lighting the rail-trail, is a popular event for all ages.

 To access the starting point at the Garfield statue in Sweetser, follow Interstate 69 to County Route 18 and travel west for 12 miles through the town of Marion to Sweetser.
 Turn left (south) on N. Main Street and drive 0.25 mile.
 The trailhead is before the railroad tracks.
 Look for the Garfield statue on the left by the retired rail cars.